 Many first-generation faculty members in security studies at CIS had worked at the State Department, the White House and the Department of Defense, and brought with them hands-on experience in national security and intelligence matters.
 Most of the faculty hired in the ensuing years were academics whose research dealt with both Cold War and post-Soviet concerns.
 A third generation expanded the purview of security studies still further, to include ethnic politics and international relations theory.

 The Program also began hosting in the 1990s U.S. military officers earning war college credit as visiting fellows.
-Each academic year SSP welcomes one member of each of the four services to participate in classes, and offer their unique expertise to our students.
+Each academic year SSP welcomes members of each service to participate in classes, and offer their unique expertise to our students.
 Their input is invaluable in seminars and classrooms alike.
 The Fellows also are instrumental in planning a yearly field trip to visit military installations for the SSP students.

-Prof. Barry Posen, an international relations specialist, assumed Directorship of SSP in 2006.
-Under Prof. Posen’s leadership the program has maintained a steady course.
+Profesor Barry Posen, an international relations specialist, assumed Directorship of SSP in 2006.
+Under Professor Posen’s leadership the program has maintained a steady course.
 It now welcomes two or three Stanton Nuclear Fellows each year, with funding provided by the Stanton Foundation.
 These scholars add immensely to the discussion of nuclear issues that have once again become an important part of the program.

 The program has also begun outreach to those behind the decision makers in Washington, DC.
 With the support of the Frankel Foundation, every other year the program plays host to Hill staffers, who visit MIT for two and a half days to hear lectures from our faculty and alums on areas concerning national and international security.